EMPLOYEE RETENTION CREDIT (ERC) Help

 OUR EXPERTS WORKING FOR YOU

 Your business may be eligible for the ERC if it lost revenue OR its operations were impaired by a COVID-19 related government order.
-In the second and third quarter of 2021, your business may automatically qualify if it was not carrying on a trade or business prior to February 16, 2020.
+In the third and fourth quarter of 2021, your business may automatically qualify if it was not carrying on a trade or business prior to February 16, 2020.